mhanberg/jekyll-postcss/README.md

 ## Alternatives

 - [postcss-jekyll-v2](https://github.com/bglw/jekyll-postcss-v2): works well with TailwindCSS 2.0
-- [bridgetown](https://github.com/bridgetownrb/bridgetown) - A Jekyll fork, which uses Weback for modern JS and CSS and is actively maintained.
+- [bridgetown](https://github.com/bridgetownrb/bridgetown) - A Jekyll fork, which uses Webpack for modern JS and CSS and is actively maintained.

 ## Development